Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

-It is worth noting that theoretical studies of the Hamiltonian~(\ref{eq:ham_imp}) are motivated in part by cold-atom experiments with highly polarized mixtures~\citep{Catani2012Experiment,Fukuhara2013SpinImpurity, Fukuhara2013BoundStates, Meinert:17} (for the relevant progress in 3D, see~\citep{spethmann2012,Arlt2016,Jin2016}).
-A good example is the experiment described in~\citep{Catani2012Experiment}, see Fig.~\ref{fig:Catani_experiment}, where a cloud of bosonic rubidium atoms is prepared together with a few potassium atoms.
-The latter are initially tightly confined by a `light blade'.
-The dynamics is initiated by extinguishing the light blade and the size of the impurity cloud is measured.
-In \citep{Catani2012Experiment}, the resulting data were analyzed using a one-body effective model, see also~\citep{Grusdt2017BosePolaron} for additional information.
+It is worth noting that theoretical studies of the Hamiltonian~(\ref{eq:ham_imp}) are motivated (in part) by cold-atom experiments with highly polarized mixtures~\citep{Catani2012Experiment,Fukuhara2013SpinImpurity, Fukuhara2013BoundStates, Meinert:17}.
+The experiment described in~\citep{Catani2012Experiment} is (arguably) the one to have in mind while reading this section.
+Figure~\ref{fig:Catani_experiment} illustrates this experiment.
+First (at $t=0$, $t$ for time), a cloud of bosonic rubidium atoms is prepared together with a few potassium atoms.
+The impurities are initially tightly confined by a `light blade'.
+Then, the dynamics is initiated by extinguishing this light blade, and the size of the impurity cloud is measured.
+In \citep{Catani2012Experiment}, the resulting data were analyzed using a one-body effective model, see~\citep{Grusdt2017BosePolaron,Ghazaryan2022} for a follow-up analysis of the data.